LuisJSousa/Portuguese-Public-Procurement-Database/README.md

 ## Citation

-If you PPPData, please cite it using these metadata
+If you use PPPData, please cite it using these metadata

 ```
 cff-version: 1.2.0